-San Francisco is an amazing City with so many things to see and do.
+San Francisco is an amazing city with so many things to see and do.
 But what are the best things to do in San Francisco?
-We have compiled our list of 10 things you must do in San Francisco.
+We have compiled our list of The 10 Best Things To Do In San Francisco.
 Highlighting the Best the City has to offer.
-From The world famous Golden Gate Bridge to simple pleasures such as visiting parks or a hearty bowl of soup, here are out top 10 San Francisco Attractions.
+From the world-famous Golden Gate Bridge to simple pleasures such as visiting parks or a hearty bowl of soup, here are our Top 10 San Francisco Attractions.

 1 – Golden Gate Bridge

 The Golden Gate Bridge is one of the most iconic structures in the world.
 Any visit to San Francisco is not complete without some sort of interaction with the Bridge.
 There are plenty of different options for getting that Bridge Selfie or perfect Bridge photo.

 The Bridge is a whopping 1.7 miles long so if you plan on walking it expect a fair trek.
 Plan around 4 miles there and back as you obviously can’t park right at the beginning of the bridge.
 If this is too much then you might consider only walking halfway.
 You will still get the full experience of walking the Bridge and the incredible skylines of San Francisco.
 But with only half the effort.

 Remember when out on the bridge you are very exposed and San Francisco weather is not always the warmest.
 It can be cold and windy out there so dress appropriately.

 A popular option is to rent a bike and pedal across the Bridge.
 There are many rental companies in San Francisco and most will give advice and maps on how to cross the Bridge.
 Pedal power makes the journey just as enjoyable as walking, only shreds the time taken, right down.

 There are plenty of stops along the way to admire the View.